TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 11/Deuteronomy 11.27.md

 ---

-the blessing, if ye shall hearken unto the commandments of Jehovah your God, which I command you this day;
+the blessing, if you shall listen to the commandments of Yahweh your God, which I command you this day;